-"Waimea Canyon Trail to Waipoo Falls" is an approximately 5km hiking trail with 150 meters of elevation gain.
+"Waimea Canyon Trail to Waipoo Falls" is an approximately 5km long hiking trail with 150 meters of elevation gain.
 It leads through beautiful forest, past wonderful viewpoints and ends at a waterfall.
 It starts between Milemarker 13 and 14 towards Kokee State Park.